posva/talk-data-loaders/slides-en.md

 [click] we define the fetching within a function that receives the target location as an argument.
 This should allow us to fetch the data based on the URL.
 Which is a best practice.
 We return the data we want to expose.

 [click] As mentioned, `defineLoader()` returns a composable.
 We export it to let the router know about it.
 Then we can use it anywhere in our application.
 We are not limited to this page component.
+And they are still executed only once, even if we export it from multiple page components.

 [click] This gives access to a few properties: